brisendal/CesiumProject/README.md

 Spawn Count - an int value that determines how many trees to spawn.

-Initial Spawn Delay - sawning all the trees right at the start of the application caused a hang-up, so a small delay was added (measured in seconds).
+Initial Spawn Delay - spawning all the trees right at the start of the application caused a hang-up, so a small delay was added (measured in seconds).

 Spawn Delay - the time between spawning trees.
 Added for optimization; instead of spawning large numbers all at once, a slight delay relieves a bit of the processing stress.